vincent-lg/pythelix/docs/menus.md

 [menu/contact]
 parent: "generic/menu"
-text = """
+text: """
 Don't hesitate to contact us if you have any questions, if you cannot connect to your account, or if you just want to say hi.
 Email contact@myveryownmud.com
 Press ENTER to close this menu.
 """

-{input}
+{input(client, _input)}
 client.location = !menu/motd!
 ```

 For both menus, we redefine the `input` method.
 This method is called every time the client sends some text while inside this menu.
+It takes two arguments: the client and the input text (notice the method definition).

 Our first menu (`menu/motd`) redirects to `menu/contact` if the client enters "contact."
 Otherwise, it provides a helpful message.
 Our `menu/contact` menu will, regardless of input, return to the previous menu.

+Notice that we specify two arguments in our input methods (we call them `client` and `input`, but that's our choice).
+The second menu actually asks for `_input` (with an underscore) because we don't really need this method.
+This is just a convention and by no means an obligation.
+Both methods, regardless, takes two arguments and that's what you should focus on.

 Note that in order to change the "current menu for this client", we only update `client.location`.
 This might seem unusual at first, but a client should always be inside a menu (and can move between menus by changing its `location`).